While this blog post about starting a blog is called how to start a travel blog, it also applies to other forms of blogging.

 4. GET HOSTING FOR YOUR TRAVEL BLOG

-After you bought a domain for your blog and website (you can do so at the hosting company you choose), it is time to choose a hosting.
-This is the place (a server) where your words, photos and every file of your blog is stored on.
+After you bought a domain for your blog and website (you can do so at the hosting company you choose), it is time to choose a hosting plan.
+This is the place (a server) where your blog posts, photos, and every file of your blog are saved.

-When I started out, I used Hostgator.
+When I started, I used Hostgator.
 I changed to SiteGround because their support is way better and the website speed alone (which is an important factor), got a lot better since changing to SiteGround.

 5. SET UP WORDPRESS